 Sub-theme: Geoarchaeological Parks

 The Geopark concept was introduced at late 90’s aiming to protect and promote Earth heritage sites through the sustainable local development of territories containing abiotic nature of significant value.
-The Global Geoparks Network (GGN) established in 2004 operates as an international platform of cooperation among Geoparks around the world The GGN includes 120 Geoparks in 33 countries working to protect Geological heritage and promote local sustainable development.
+The Global Geoparks Network (GGN) established in 2004 operates as an international platform of cooperation among Geoparks around the world.
 The 38th UNESCO General Conference (November 2015) ratified the statutes of the new International Geoscience and Geoparks Programme and the UNESCO Global Geoparks Operational Guidelines, introducing the brand UNESCO Global Geopark as a label of excellence for areas that meet the criteria set by the above mentioned guidelines.
-In doing so, it has legally endorsed the new UNESCO label of “UNESCO Global Geopark” and the endorsement of all the existing 120 Global Geoparks to become UNESCO Global Geoparks with immediate effect.
+In doing so, it has legally endorsed the new UNESCO label of “UNESCO Global Geopark”.
+In 2020 there are 161 UNESCO Global Geoparks in 44 countries working to protect Geological heritage and promote local sustainable development.
 The UNESCO Global Geopark branding could strongly contribute to raising Earth Heritage sites visibility in the world and in high-quality public outreach on sustainable development linked to issues on geodiversity, the environment, geohazards, climate change and the sustainable use of natural resources.

 Participants should address the issue of inter-institutional cooperation around the world for a search for appropriate ways to document and incite the aesthetic, technical, ecological, cultural, sustainable and touristic interest of local citizens and general visitors, and for the achievement of converging objectives of conservation, education, research, appreciation and socio-economic enhancement.
 Study-cases will be strongly welcomed.